Akisan98/Akisan98/README.md

 **[My Shows - Android (Kotlin)](https://github.com/Akisan98/encrypted/tree/master/My%20Shows)** | My Shows keeps track of all the shows you watch and how far you have progressed, so you don't need to keep guessing anymore!

 **[My website - HTML & CSS](https://www.akisan.ml/)** | My first website in HTML.
 It s a place to showcase my work and to learn HTML, by implementing things as I learn more.
+Live example at [www.akisan.ml](https://www.akisan.ml/)

 **[Mist - Android (Kotlin)](https://github.com/Akisan98/encrypted/tree/master/Mist)** | Group Project at UiO, the Project was to represent data from meteorological institute in a user-friendly way in form of an Android app.